papamidas/H7SDR/README.md

 # H7SDR
-Software defined radio on a STM32H7 microcontroller primitive, but working!
+Software defined radio on a STM32H7 microcontroller.

+Primitive, but working!

 compiled with STM32CubeIDE 1.6.0